2014-15 Heritage Grants Program now closed for applications

-The Heritage Grants Program provides assistance to private owners of State Registered places to undertake urgent conservation works, and allows for grants up to $100,000 through the competitive application process.
-Owners are required to match funds to the projects.
+The 2014-15 Heritage Grants Program will provide $1.265million in grants to assist private owners of State Registered places to undertake urgent conservation works, and allows for grants of up to $100,000 through the competitive application process.

-To find out when the 2014-15 Heritage Grants Program is open, subscribe to our eNewsletter, Heritage Matters.
+.
+You can receive updates on the Heritage Grants Program by subscribing to our eNewsletter, Heritage Matters.

 Who is eligible for grants